Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 The Remodeling Stage

 This remodeling stage starts around six weeks after the injury.
 During this stage, regular bone replaces those hard calluses.
-If you look at an X-ray of the healing bones, you will see that it looks uneven.
-However, by the next few months, the bone retains complete shape.
+If you look at an X-ray of the healing bones, you will see that they look uneven.
+However, by the next few months, the bone retains its complete shape.
 And it again looks the way it did before the injury.

 Types Of Ossification